-Our Monday feminism blog:
+Our Monday gender issues blog:

 With Mary Barra soon ascending to the top of GM, she will also become the fifth woman on their 12 person Board of Directors.
 The boards of only 4 other Fortune 500 companies–Estée Lauder, Avon Products, Procter & Gamble, Interpublic Group–are 40% female.
 By contrast, 50 Fortune 500 companies have no female directors.

 First, by percent, you can see which countries have the most women on corporate boards:

 Next, for 2013 Fortune 500 CEOs, the numbers are similarly skewed:

 - Women: 4.2%

 And finally, for 2013, Fortune 500 Executive Officer Top Earner Positions:

 The German government will be debating if companies listed on the DAX index should be required by 2016 to have no less than 30% of their directors’ positions held by women.
 Should government be involved with the underutilization of human capital that the boardroom glass ceiling creates?
 Your opinion?